ExpressionEngine/ExpressionEngine-User-Guide/docs/development/models/member-field.md

 echo $member->$field_column_name;
 ```

-### Accessing a member field from a member model instance by member field short name
+### Accessing a custom member field from a member model instance by member field short name

+Please note, this is the way to access custom member fields.
+To access built-in member fields, see below.

 ```php
 $member_id = 3;  // Example member ID